0x00000FF/guruguru/README.md

-# guruguru
+# GURUGURU

-Realtime Translating Extesion for YouTube Streaming LiveChat
+GURUGURU is a realtime translating extension for YouTube LiveChat.